“If we don’t address stewardship, we are doomed to failure.”

 - Switching antibiotics from parenteral to oral form as soon as possible

 - Timely conversion to the most narrow antibiotic spectrum according to the organism susceptibility

 - Use of the shortest effective antibiotic course and discontinuation of antibiotic courses as soon as possible

-According to report co-author and CDDEP Director Ramanan Laxminarayan, 80% of our global resources for controlling AMR should be focused on antimicrobial stewardship and no more than 20% on drug development, because no matter how many new drugs come out, they will all generate resistant bacterial mutants if we continue to misuse them.
-(Press conference, Sept 17, 2015).
+Report co-author and CDDEP Director Ramanan Laxminarayan believes that 80% of our global resources for controlling AMR should be focused on antimicrobial stewardship, and no more than 20% on drug development; because no matter how many new drugs come out, they will all generate resistant bacterial mutants if we continue to misuse them.

 While the optimal approach to effective antimicrobial stewardship remains elusive and may vary significantly between settings, a wide array of studies and reviews from diverse healthcare contexts have demonstrated the positive impact of stewardship programs on limiting antibiotic resistance.(62)

 The U.S. Center for Infectious Disease Research and Policy offers information and educational resources on antimicrobial stewardship practice, research and policy.

 State-of-the-art guidelines and information are essential for antimicrobial stewardship programs.

 In 2016, the Infectious Diseases Society of America and the American Thoracic Society published new guidelines recommending a shorter duration of antibiotic treatment in adults with two common hospital-acquired infections: ventilator-associated pneumonia and hospital-acquired pneumonia.
 Shortening the course of antibiotic treatment reduces the potential for antibiotic resistance, while maintaining the benefit of the treatment.
 The new guidelines also recommend that hospitals use antibiograms to determine the most appropriate treatment.